jarusll/the-logs/index.md

 I can see things on my pc from bed.
 This power... its too much.
 I have a fucking scope.

+I looked more into docker, it feels just linux.
+Thats it.
+Shouldn't be hard to master it.

+Just enabled `ivy-rich` and it made my life even better.
+Gives the docstring of entities.

 # 2022-04-07

 ### Plan for today